rubocop/rubocop/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug Report
+about: Report an issue with RuboCop you've discovered.
+---

 *Be clear, concise and precise in your description of the problem.
 Open an issue with a descriptive title and a summary in grammatically correct, complete sentences.*